Centennial Asset Protection Attorney

-Assets can be transferred from an individual to an organization.
+You can transfer assets from an individual to an organization.
 An individual can transfer his or her assets back to himself or herself under some circumstances.
 But in terms of estate planning, assets refer to items one party intends to bequeath to another after death.

+A Will Offers Your Assets Limited Protection

 Many individuals mistakenly believe that specifically identifying assets and who should receive them within the body of a will is all that they need to do.
 Why could their assets be in peril?

-Your Will Offers Limited Protection

 The administration of a last will and testament is governed by the state that it is filed in.
 While there is some variation in these rules, one thing that states are pretty much in agreement on are the limited number of assets that you can identify as such under the protection of the will.
-Examples of assets that may require protection.
+Examples of assets that may require protection include:

-What Can Happen To Bequests Without Asset Protection?
+What Can Happen to Bequests Without Asset Protection?

 Certain types of assets have “built-in” asset protection that makes their administration to heirs fairly straightforward.
 An insurance policy with easily identifiable beneficiaries would be one example.
 Assets with multiple owners can create a more complicated situation, however.
 Some assets can be in peril if an estate has creditors.

-How Asset Protection Lawyers Can Help
+How Our Centennial Asset Protection Lawyer Can Help

-1. Helps To Protect Assets By Avoiding Trouble
+- Helps To Protect Assets By Avoiding Trouble

-2. Can Identify Tools To Protect Assets
+- Can Identify Tools To Protect Assets

 Many individuals planning their estates are unaware that they already have asset protections in place like certain types of insurance.
 Or that in some states, “homestead laws” offer protection to certain types of real estate.
 Lawyers specializing in asset safeguarding can also offer clients options such as trusts and corporation formation.

-3. Ensures That All Asset Protection Is Done Legally
+- Ensures That All Asset Protection Is Done Legally

-4. Ensures That Clients Don’t Tie Up Money In Reversible Annuities
+- Ensures That Clients Don’t Tie Up Money In Reversible Annuities

 Some programs such as Medicaid provide assisted living/nursing home residents with an allowance provided that “survivor benefits” revert to them.
 Legal assistance here can help clients determine if they should take this route, or explore other options to leave heirs a legacy.